Djokovic and Nadal closing in on semi-final showdown

-NEW YORK Novak Djokovic and Rafael Nadal can take a step closer to a 50th career showdown when they play their fourth-round matches at the U.S. Open on Sunday.
+NEW YORK (Reuters) - Novak Djokovic and Rafael Nadal can take a step closer to a 50th career showdown when they play their fourth-round matches at the U.S. Open on Sunday.

 Both arrived in New York with question marks over injured left wrists, but seemingly have put the issue behind them.